liferay/liferay-docs/userGuide/en/chapters/10-using-workflow.markdown

 Users are the most important part of the workflow, since they're the ones who do all the work.
 To make a user a part of the workflow process, you assign them a role which you defined in your workflow .
 When you're creating your workflow definition, you can create new roles by defining them in the XML file or by using roles which you have already created in your portal.
 Roles created automatically are always portal scoped, so if you want to use site or organization scoped roles, create the roles before deploying your workflow to the portal.

-A portal administrator can create a default workflow definition scheme for each application which applies for the entire portal, and site and organization administrators can customize the settings for their sites and organizations.
+A portal administrator can create a default workflow definition scheme for each application which applies for the entire portal and site and organization administrators can customize the settings for their sites and organizations.

 Let's turn from creating definitions to how you'd use them.